livingcomputermuseum/ContrAlto/Contralto/readme-mono.txt

                     the way the original Dover printer worked, most Alto software printed documents in reverse order (i.e. the last page printed first) so that the pages didn't have to be reshuffled when picked up from the tray.
-By default, leaving this box checked is probably what you want, but if your documents come out backwards, uncheck it.
+By default, setting this to true is probably what you want, but if your documents come out backwards, set it to false.

 4.1 Ethernet Encapsulation Setup